 Finally, beware of one particular Internal Revenue Code section, 409A, enacted in 2004.
 After a period of confusing transitional guidance, it now regulates many aspects of deferred compensation programs.
-Any time you see a reference to section 409A applying to a plan or program, get some outside help.
-For more on 409A, click here.
+Any time you see a reference to section 409A applying to a plan or or program, get some outside help.